george-poole/LUCiFEx/README.md

 * advection-diffusion-reaction equations for the transport of solute and/or heat coupled to fluid flow
 * stabilization methods for advection-dominated transport equations
 * classic instability problems such as Rayleigh-Bénard convection and Saffman-Taylor fingering
-* perturbations to the initial conditions of instability problems
+* customisable perturbations to the initial conditions of instability problems
 * simulations on both Cartesian and non-Cartesian domains